learner1unknown/profile/README.md

 # profile
-profile as a part of le wagon.
+Made a fun little profile as a part of le wagon.